tobs-code/SoftPrompt-IR/SoftPrompt-IR_BEGINNERS_GUIDE.md

 # SoftPrompt-IR: A Beginner's Guide

+You don't need to understand everything here.
+You can start using SoftPrompt-IR after the first example.

 ## The Problem: LLMs Can't Read Your Mind

 When you write a prompt like this: